impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 git clone --depth 1 https://github.com/sstephenson/bats.git
 ```

-We're pulling down the code for the BATS test runner, which we encountered extensively while looking at the test files for the various RBENV commands.
+We're pulling down the code for the Bats test runner, which we encountered extensively while looking at the test files for the various RBENV commands.
 The `--depth 1` argument creates a shallow clone of the repo, with history truncated to the specified number of commits (in this case, 1 commit).
 This is probably for performance reasons, since we don't care about the git history for the purposes of running the tests in CI.

 ### Actually running the tests